ArpitSingh4010/OriginX-Shield-Parametric-Protection-for-Delivery-Partners/README.md

 To detect **actual income disruption** and trigger payouts.

-The system is built as an **event-driven insurance architecture**, where Guidewire acts as the system of record, while microservices handle real-time event ingestion and risk computation
+The system is built as an **event-driven insurance architecture**, inspired by Guidewire-style insurance architecture, where policy, claims, and billing flows are modeled in a modular, event-driven system, while microservices handle real-time event ingestion and risk computation

 ## Problem
 Delivery partners rely on consistent daily activity for income.
 External disruptions such as: